camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 #### complete the task

-If the two checks before have not triggered the execption or the bpmn error the example code parse the response body for the number of forks.
+If the two checks before have not triggered the exception or the bpmn error the example code parses the response body for the number of forks.
 It sets the variable to the process and the task completes.

 ```java
 } else {